IVF Process Timeline: Your Step-by-Step Guide

 There are quite a few medications involved throughout the IVF cycle.

-But you’ll have a treatment calendar telling you what to take on what days.
+But you’ll have a treatment calendar telling you what to take on what days, and how long your medication cycle is for.

 What is the IVF process timeline?